What does my morning routine have to do with tea for weight loss?

 You’ll get 137 times the metabolism-revving compared to traditional green tea!
 Have matcha with unsweetened almond milk and a little honey for a matcha latte.

 Or “black dragon tea” is a caffeinated Chinese tea with a smooth, light but bold taste.
 It helps boost your body’s fat metabolizing ability.
-A recent study showed people trying to lose weight who drank oolong tea lost a pound a week!
+A study showed people trying to lose weight who drank oolong tea lost a pound a week!

 Catechins are the compounds found in both green and oolong teas that boost the body’s ability to metabolize fats.
 Oolong also inhibits the body’s ability to absorb fat with the antioxidant polymerized polyphenol.

-The sweet, stimulating smell and taste of mint tea actually curbs your appetite!
+As research shows, the sweet, stimulating smell and taste of mint tea actually curbs your appetite!
 When you’re feeling peckish, try sipping a cup of mint tea and breathing in the aromatic scent.
 You’ll feel calmer and your cravings will drift away with the steam from your cup.

 Mint tea has a nice flavor and no caffeine, so it’s good to enjoy after dinner.
 That way, you’re not tempted to snack or have dessert.
 It’s a whole new meaning to your after-dinner mint!